 - Full-pipe track from Sonic Heroes

-- And, just to be awesome, Sonic the Hedgehog (2006) feature areas of Sonic's levels that have been dubbed by one speedrun as "Mach Speed Zones."
-Sonic is forced to run forward, jumping and dodging obstacles, and can not leave his assigned course by too much or get hit by too many objects unless he wants to
+- Sonic the Hedgehog (2006) features areas of Sonic's levels that have been dubbed by one speedrun as "Mach Speed Zones."
+Sonic is forced to run forward, jumping and dodging obstacles, and can not leave his assigned course by too much or get hit by too many objects unless he wants to breakdance into oblivion.

 - Sonic Lost World throws in one more, for old time's sake: Desert Ruins Zone 4 scrolls forward at a slow pace with a whirlwind at the back that will kill Sonic if he touches it.